What to know about tick, Lyme season following a mild winter

 The disease can cause a fever, chills, fatigue and muscle and joint pain.
 It is treated with antibiotics, and most people recover.
 Left untreated, it can worsen, causing symptoms such as heart problems and debilitating pain.
 There is no Lyme vaccine on the market in the U.S. for people but one is being tested.

-Elmont Memorial High principal could get up to $400G after departing ...
-Proposal to allow dogs on state beaches ...
+Popular Elmont High School principal could get up to $400G after June departure ...
 Scott Vogel visits Paris Baguette ...
-Elisa DiStefano explores the Greenport Cherry Blossom Festival
+Elisa DiStefano explores the Greenport Cherry Blossom Festival ...
+Muslim students host unity day

-Elmont Memorial High principal could get up to $400G after departing ...
-Proposal to allow dogs on state beaches ...
+Popular Elmont High School principal could get up to $400G after June departure ...
 Scott Vogel visits Paris Baguette ...
-Elisa DiStefano explores the Greenport Cherry Blossom Festival
+Elisa DiStefano explores the Greenport Cherry Blossom Festival ...
+Muslim students host unity day